By Parkdean Resorts on 08/08/2023

 As your pumpkin plant develops, the vine will start to grow big leaves and yellow flowers.
 After this, you’ll see baby pumpkins starting to grow along the vine.
 They’ll start off green in colour, then once the seasons change and the weather cools down, you’ll see them get bigger and turn orange - ready to harvest and carve!

 How much is pumpkin picking UK?

-Prices tend to vary depending on the size of the pumpkin you choose, but usually the price for a pumpkin in the UK is between £1 and £5.
+Prices tend to vary depending on the size of the pumpkin you choose, but usually, the price for a pumpkin in the UK is between £1 and £5.
 Depending on the farm you visit to pick your pumpkins, you may need to buy tickets.
 Tickets for pumpkin picking events tend to be inexpensive, usually no more than £5 and often a pumpkin will be included in this price.
-It’s best to check the individual farm’s website or Facebook page for pricing as prices vary from place to place.
+We recommend planning ahead and checking your local farm’s website or Facebook page for prices and ticketing information.

 Can I bring my dog pumpkin picking with me?

-Many of the farms offering pumpkin picking welcome dogs to the fields so they can join in the fun.
-One of the dog friendly pumpkin patches on our list is Humble Bee’s Pumpkin Patch in Scarborough.
+We know the family’s not complete without your four-legged friend, that’s why many pumpkin farms welcome dogs to the fields so they can join in too.
+One of the dog-friendly pumpkin patches on our list is Humble Bee’s Pumpkin Patch in Scarborough.
 Some patches do have a ‘no dogs in the field’ policy so be sure to check before you bring your canine companion.

 Don’t forget, you’ll also find a range of dog-friendly accommodations available at all of our holiday parks.

 The fun doesn’t stop in the field.
 It’s the perfect activity to combine with an October half term break, and nobody does Halloween holidays better than Parkdean Resorts!